igorcasmarques/igorcasmarques.github.io/my-story/15-from-curitiba-to-valdivia.md

 My work arrangement suited me.
 I worked hard, I taught my students with care, and I composed and recorded several new works.
 I even released an [extended play](https://igorcoelhoasmarques.bandcamp.com/album/glosolalia).

-When I "got off" work, I spent time with Vero and the boys and walked with them to my parents' or took strolls around the neighbourhood.
-I loved that we had a grocer, a baker, a barber, a butcher, and other people in the community who knew me and on whom I could rely for our daily needs.
+When I got off work, I spent time with Vero and the boys visiting my parents or taking strolls around our neighbourhood.
+I enjoyed being a part of that community, where there was a grocer, a baker, a barber, a butcher, and other people who knew me and on whom I could rely for our everyday needs.
 There was even an *itamae* three blocks from our place who made the best sushi I've ever had anywhere![^1]

-I think that if if I could've kept working in Chile indefinitely while living in Brazil, we might've dropped the idea of going to Canada altogether.
+I think that if I could've kept working in Chile indefinitely while living in Brazil, we might've dropped the idea of going to Canada altogether.

 ### Linares